paulfioravanti/steno-dictionaries/README.md

   requests into the [`condensed-strokes.json`][] and [`dict-en-AU-with-extra-stroke.json`][] dictionaries in [Di's steno dictionaries][], so they can be shared more widely.

+- **Number**: containing entries related to numbers that _do not_ currently have a named entry in the main Plover dictionary.
+They are divided into the following dictionary types:
+    - **Number Ordinals**: containing new [ordinal numeral][] entries.
+    - **Number Time**: containing new time-related entries, specifically related to being able to compactly stroke minutes more granularly.
+    - **Number List**: containing new entries specifically covering a use case of "create briefs that add a period after a number and capitalise the next outline".
+    - **Number Other**: containing other number-related entries involving big numbers and hypened-numbers.

 - **Override**: containing dictionaries with outlines where I think an existing Plover outline would be better mapped to another word or phrase.
 Since I